 PDP has inherited some high-end DW features for this drum set, including the classic MAG snare throw-off and true-pitch tuning rods for all of the drums.

 Additionally, PDP has also utilized specific graduated counter-hoops for each individual drum offering greater shell resonance.

 The 10-ply snare drum delivers a lot of snap and attack as well as articulate ghost notes.
 The toms produce a warm, balanced sound, while the kick drum is the standout part of this drum set for me with a powerful low-end thump.

-- Solid drum hardware
+- Excellent drum hardware keeping everything together

 The new Gretsch Catalina Maple drum set is a fantastic kit.
 Gretsch has made some necessary improvements to really bring a new lease of life to this model.

 The new and improved hardware adds functionality as well as providing this model a contemporary new look.